I was scared about moving back to the US recently, because of how I thought it was going to affect my attitude toward work.

 That’s part of what’s so awesome about living in a very insular community like the entrepreneurial community in Saigon, Vietnam or Chiang Mai, Thailand.
 All the people that had bad attitudes only speak Vietnamese or Thai.
 And I don’t speak any Vietnamese or Thai, so it was easy to separate from those people and that mindset.

-Everyone that spoke English was way more engaged and motivated so I was surrounded by people doing interesting, exciting work which made it easy to keep the mindset that work was pleasurable.
+Everyone that spoke English was way more engaged and motivated so I was surrounded by people doing interesting, exciting and meaningful work which made it easy to keep the mindset that work was pleasurable.
 It’s a good reason to change your location.

 And I would define work broadly and not necessarily something that results in a paycheck.
 People that work on interesting and challenging problems in general are likely to do the same when they’re “on the clock.”